 - following a meal plan that a medical professional helped create

 - increasing the amount of protein in meals

 - avoiding strong smells

-In addition, a person should speak to a doctor about their symptoms.
-The doctor may be able to adjust their medications or recommend other lifestyle changes to help prevent nausea.
+In addition, a person should speak with a medical professional about their symptoms.
+The medical professional may be able to adjust the person’s medications or recommend other lifestyle changes to help prevent nausea.

 People with diabetes may experience nausea as a result of many causes, including gastroparesis, certain medications, and diabetes-related complications, such as high or low blood sugar levels.

-When additional symptoms occur, a person should speak to a doctor, who may be able to prescribe medications or recommend lifestyle changes to reduce symptoms.
+When additional symptoms occur, a person should speak with a medical professional, who may be able to prescribe medications or recommend lifestyle changes to reduce symptoms.